 - 18.4 The appropriate Referee shall check all final results, shall deal with any disputed points and, in conjunction with the Chief Measurement Judge (Scientific) where appointed, shall supervise the measurements of Record performances.
-At the conclusion of each event, the result card shall be completed immediately, signed (or otherwise approved) by the appropriate Referee and conveyed to the Competition Secretary. - 18.5 The applicable Referee shall have authority to warn or exclude from competition, any athlete or relay team guilty of acting in an unsporting or improper manner or under Rules 6, 16.5, 17.14, 17.15.4, 25.5, 25.19, 54.7.6, 54.10.8 or 55.8.8 of the Technical Rules.
+At the conclusion of each event, the result card shall be completed immediately, signed (or otherwise approved) by the appropriate Referee and conveyed to the Competition Secretary. - 18.5 The applicable Referee shall have authority to warn or exclude from competition, any athlete or relay team guilty of acting in an unsporting or improper manner or under Rules 6.1 Note (ii), (iii) and (iv) of the Competition Rules or Rules 6, 16.5, 17.14, 17.15.4, 25.5, 25.19, 54.7.6, 54.10.8 or 55.8.8 of the Technical Rules.
 Warnings may be indicated to the athlete by showing a yellow card, exclusion by showing a red card.
 Warnings and exclusions shall be entered on the result card and communicated to the Competition Secretary and to the other Referees.